 11. The most mighty the Life-giver, and Piety, and Right that blesses our substance, and decent thought and dominion, listen to me, be merciful to me, when to each man the recompense comes.

-13. To support me, you that seest far onward, do you assure me the incomparable things in your dominion, Life-giver, as the Destiny of decent thought.
+13. To support me, Life-giver, you who see far onward, assure me the incomparable things in your dominion as the Destiny of decent thought.
 Holy Armaiti, teach the Daenas about the Right.

 14. As an offering Zoroaster brings the life of his own body, the choiceness of good